 “The main change over the last few years was the emphasis on in-store pickup and the de-emphasis on home delivery,” says Peterson.
 “Today Target’s online business is quite profitable.”
-As business thrived during the pandemic, Target made investments in new technology and sort centers to help keep up with demand and drive down costs.
+As business thrived during the pandemic, Target made investments in new technology and sort centres to help keep up with demand and drive down costs.

 Like many other luxury goods makers, LVMH — whose 75 brands include leather goods maker Louis Vuitton, jeweler Tiffany & Co. and cosmetics maker Sephora — was slow to embrace e-commerce.
 LVMH executives were concerned that greater access to a broader market, the ability to track customer preferences and other advantages of a digital business could dilute its brands’ image of exclusivity.